folio-org/stripes/README.md

 * [Release procedure](doc/release-procedure.md) - For all front-end `ui-*` and `stripes-*` modules
 * [Depending on unreleased features](doc/depending-on-unreleased-features.md)
 * [Troubleshooting guide](doc/troubleshooting.md) - An evolving troubleshooting guide

+## TypeScript support

+Typings for the Stripes framework may be found in [stripes-types](https://github.com/folio-org/stripes-types)

 ## Implementing Stripes